 Although Rev. Barrett had started with only 14 members in 1724, at the end of his ministry in 1772 he had received 376 persons into church membership.
-He was recorded in the annals as a "pious good Christian, a man of great candor and good nature".
 The Rev. Elijah Fitch, who had come to Hopkinton as Rev. Barrett’s associate in December of 1771, succeeded him in 1772 as Pastor.
 The record contains Rev. Fitch’s letter of acceptance, a beautifully humble letter of love ending with the statement, “I am your Servant for Jesus sake and Brother in the faith, order and fellowship of the Gospel”.

-Rev. Nathaniel Howe was born in Ipswich, MA in 1764, graduated from Harvard in 1786 and received his MA in 1789.
-He was ordained and became pastor in 1791 and married soon after.
+Rev. Nathaniel Howe was ordained and became pastor in 1791 and married soon after.
 He served the church for 46 years until his death in 1837.
 They lived on an 88 acre farm on Hayden Rowe Street approximately ½ mile south of the church.
-(Note: Portraits of Rev. Howe and his wife, Olive, were purchased in 1980 by Old Sturbridge Village and hang in the parsonage there.)

 During that year, a new church building was erected and Rev. Howe preached a memorable dedication sermon on January 13, 1830.
 This was the first building to be built on the site at 2 Main Street.
 This new building was a beautiful structure, 62 feet long and 50 feet wide with the front gables resting on four large pillars standing on hammered granite pavement.
 A spire stood over the front gable, containing a bell that weighed 1690 lbs.
 The entire basement was made of stone and was leased to the town for use as a town hall, having a separate entrance on the west side for that purpose.
 The church ‘auditorium’ contained 600 seats and boasted a gallery all the way around, nine feet high.
 The choir sat behind the pulpit, over the vestibule.
 This building stood until its destruction during the great fire of 1882, which also destroyed several other buildings in the center of the town.

-In 1865, the Rev. James Boardman became Pastor, followed by Rev. George H. Ide in 1869, Rev. Horatio 0.
-Ladd in 1877 and Rev. J. Ellsworth Fullerton in 1881.
-It was during Rev. Fullerton's ministry here that the great fire of April 4, 1882 occurred.
-The records indicate that in twenty minutes the splendid structure of the Congregational Church was in ashes.
+The Great Fire occurred on April 4, 1882.
+Records indicate that in twenty minutes the splendid structure of the Congregational Church was in ashes.
 The 2800 lb. bell, which fell and was melted in the fire, was later recast into a bell of the same pitch as the original and hung at the church.

 For nearly a year, services were held in the neighboring Methodist church.
 A new edifice was quickly built, and dedicated on May 9, 1883.
 This was the large, beautiful structure which stood until the hurricane of 1938.